From the Labs at Baylor College of Medicine spotlights the newest and most interesting research information from the bench at the College.

 Graciela Gutierrez is the assistant director of media relations and communications.
 She writes press releases about general health topics, science publications and research as well as articles for the many communication outreach arms of Baylor.
 Gracie also helps organize and promote some of the events at the College and helps produce some of the video projects you see online.
 She has a background in broadcasting and has been with Baylor since August 2006.

 Dipali Pathak has been part of the Office of Communications & Community Relations since May 2007.
-As a senior communications specialist, she works to communicate the important work and research of our faculty members within the Baylor community and beyond.
+As assistant director of communications involved in special projects, she works to communicate the important work and research of our faculty members within the Baylor community and beyond.
 Some of the areas that Dipali covers include nutrition, psychiatry, orthopedic surgery, and news on all four of our schools at Baylor (medical school, Graduate School of Biomedical Sciences, School of Allied Health Sciences and National School of Tropical Medicine).